spotify/helios/docs/authentication.md

 variable and populate the `Authorization` header with that value.

-The end result of the authentication process is that the Helios client will have a token for the `Authorization` header of it's HTTP requests that is known to work.
+The end result of the authentication process is that the Helios client will have a token for the `Authorization` header of its HTTP requests that is known to work.
 Some schemes may have the concept of expiring tokens, but to maintain support for all types of schemes within Helios, the server does not communicate this information back to the client.